nicolevasilevsky/nicolevasilevsky.github.io/ontology_resources.md

 - [Biomedical ontologies, data integration and annotation, British sense of humour:](http://drjamesmalone.blogspot.com/) a technical blog on ontologies and ontology engineering by James Malone
 - [ROBOT: A Tool for Automating Ontology Workflows](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-3002-3) by Rebecca C. Jackson, James P. Balhoff, Eric Douglass, Nomi L. Harris, Christopher J. Mungall & James A. Overton, BMC Bioinformaticsvolume 20, Article number: 407 (2019)
 - [How to use Ontologies to unlock the full potential of your Scientific Data](https://www.scibite.com/news/how-to-use-ontologies-to-unlock-the-full-potential-of-your-scientific-data-part-1/)
+- [The Trouble with Ontologies, or, How to Build an Ontology](https://cthoyt.com/2020/05/12/building-an-ontology.html) by Charles Tapley Hoyt